alan-turing-institute/data-safe-haven/docs/how_to_guides/project_management/data-ingress.md

 Once all tests have been complied the resultant data will be ready to go to the secure data area.
 Data in this area can be deleted except for the latest version of the data, that in the case of no longer be needed should be archived along with the code, reports, and policy checks.

-Question for Diego:

-Kirstie & Catherine were wondering why we needed the different folders?
-The policy says that there will never be a mix of tiers within one project, so this step may not be required.

-> A empty volume is created specifically for the project and will have the necessary folders to store data, the maximum number of folders is 5 with the names: `tier0`, `tier1`, `tier2`, `tier3` and `tier4`.
-The data is assigned to the corresponding folder.
-The nominated accounts will have access to the folders accordingly with their access level.

-Diego-here> thanks for improving the document Kirstie and Catherine.
-About the folders, from the last meeting James' recommendation was to use different environments (yes, environments) separated from each other for each tier, not folders as I wrote in this section (I should have updated it in the document, sorry about that).